godotengine/godot-website/collections/_article/year-in-review-2024.md

 <img alt="Group picture at the GDC booth" src="/storage/blog/year-in-review-2024/gdc.webp"/>

-We had a great time, both on the event grounds and at our own gatherings, and made sure to recount our full experience in a [retrospective blog post](https://godotengine.org/article/gdc-2024-retrospective/) — see you next year?
+We had a great time, both on the event grounds and at our own gatherings, and made sure to recount our full experience in a [retrospective blog post](https://godotengine.org/article/gdc-2024-retrospective/) — see you this year?

 <div class="year-2024-game">
   <div class="year-2024-game-image">